 Key specs:

-• Multiple connection options: Wi-Fi included, with Ethernet cable or cellular (4G) connection available at extra cost for enhanced reliability and flexibility in smart features like remote control and monitoring
+Multiple connection options: Wi-Fi included, with Ethernet or cellular (4G) connection available at extra cost

 How It Compares With Typical Home Units

-Compared to other home EV chargers and rival wallboxes, the Smart LUX stands out as one of the most advanced chargers on the market, packed with great features and deep smart technology.
-It’s thinner, more polished, and leans into smart features, definitely not just a basic box on the wall.
+Compared to other home EV chargers and rival wallboxes, the Smart LUX leans into design and smart features, definitely not just a basic box on the wall.

-While public chargers offer convenience when you’re away from home, charging with the Smart LUX at home allows you to take control of your energy use and costs.
-By taking advantage of smart scheduling, energy tariffs, and solar integration, users can maximize savings and efficiency.
+By taking advantage of smart scheduling, energy tariffs, and solar integration, users can maximise savings and efficiency.
 It feels like a premium EV charger for folks who want looks, app control, and energy-saving tools in one.
 If you only want reliable charging, the extras might be overkill.

 Design, Size and Everyday Usability

-The Smart LUX is built to look stylish and feel charger friendly, with a small size that fits neatly into any space.
-Available in stylish colours, its slim body and light-based status system stand out straight away.
+The Smart LUX is built to look stylish, with a small size that fits neatly into most spaces.
+Available in four colours, its slim body and light-based status system stand out straight away.

 That matters, nobody wants an eyesore on their wall.
 The Indra app adds remote control, but the hardware itself gives you clear feedback without needing your phone every time.